Bolivian Civil War: Consequences

 The war was the outcome of the growing tensions between the political elites of La Paz and Sucre and represented the shift in political power from the south to the north of the country and the beginning of the political and economic hegemony of La Paz.
 The main outcome of the war was the definite transfer of political power from Sucre to La Paz, which became the de facto seat of government.
-However, the liberal victory did not have any relevant social consequences, nor did it culminate in the transformation of Boliva into a federal state.
+However, the liberal victory did not have any relevant social consequences, nor did it culminate in the transformation of Bolivia into a federal state.
 After the war, the indigenous and mestizo populations of the country realised that the aristocratic criollo elites did not intend to return any lands back, and thus started an estrangement between these groups.
 This process had already started during the course of the war, when in many occasions indigenous squadrons disobeyed the orders of criollo leaders and committed atrocities against civilian populations.

 According to the 1901 census, the Bolivian population was distributed between 800,000 indigenous peoples -mostly Quechua and Aymara, 100,000 mestizos or cholos and 200,000 criollos or whites that controlled the political, cultural and economic power of the country.
 The criollo elite differentiated between the indigenous peoples, considering the Quechua to be more civilised than the Aymaras, who were often involved in revolts and uprisings.
 The criollo population feared an indigenous social revolution and thus began closing ranks to assure that political power was not lost.
 After the war, indigenous revolts took place demanding the upholding of the promised made by the liberals to the indigenous populations in exchange for their participation in the conflict.
 In response, the indigenous cacique Pablo Zárate Willka, who had been elevated to the rank of general in the liberal army, is arrested.
-Zárate Wilka would escape his imprisonment in 1903, but was captured again and executed without due process two years later.
+Zárate Wilka would escape his imprisonment in 1903 but was captured again and executed without due process two years later.